R. T. Wallen: Philanthropic works

 Wallen was a pioneer in the conservation movement in southeast Alaska in the 1960s.
 He worked to get protected status for places such as the Alaska Chilkat Bald Eagle Preserve, the Mendenhall Wetlands, Admiralty Island National Monument, Petersburg Creek-Duncan Salt Chuck Wilderness, and the extension of Denali National Park.
 He has donated his artwork to state and national conservation fundraising efforts as well as to public television.
-In 1990, Alaska governor Steve Cowper appointed Wallen to the all-volunteer Alaska Board of Game in 1990.
+Alaska governor Steve Cowper appointed Wallen to the all-volunteer Alaska Board of Game in 1990.

 Wallen donated his time to the River Blindness Foundation to create a small sculpture of a blind African man being led by a child, a common sight in many parts of Africa where River Blindness (Onchocerciasis) blinds many people.
-John Moores (baseball), founder of the River Blindness Foundation, paid for the casts, which were intended to be given as gifts to major donors to the foundation.
+John Moores, founder of the River Blindness Foundation, paid for the casts, which were intended to be given as gifts to major donors to the foundation.
 The foundation eventually partnered with the Carter Center, which asked for another edition of small sculptures to give to donors who contributed $1 million or more to the effort to eradicate the disease.
 With the World Bank and other organisations, they led the programs to distribute the drug Ivermectin (Mectizan) which had been developed and donated by Merck and Co.

 The Wallens initiated and raised funds for a project to carve a traditional spruce canoe in Glacier Bay National Park under the direction of George Dalton, Sr. in 1987.
 Two canoes were created.
 One is on display in Bartlett Cove in Glacier Bay and the other went with the clan to Hoonah.